TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Education Requirements

-To be eligible for a temporary residency license an applicant must have graduated from a college or school of podiatric medicine approved by the Council on Podiatric Medical Education.
+To be eligible for a residency license an applicant must have graduated from a college or school of podiatric medicine approved by the Council on Podiatric Medical Education.

 You will be required to submit all transcripts of relevant college coursework with your application materials.